claudiuo/ninjablocks/arduino_ethernet/readme.txt

 Note: I noticed that sometimes the command for the stepper motor (sent via curl on command line) doesn't register in the code for some reason.
 It would be nice to figure out why but even if not working perfectly, I don't plan to use the stepper for anything critical so a few commands can be lost now and then.

+Another thing I noticed is that an actuator (the stepper motor in my case) doesn't show on the dashboard until it sends something.
+At first I thought that I don't need to send anything since it is not a sensor but then I noticed the original code was sending a '000000' for the LED block so I did the same for the stepper and it showed up on the dashboard right away.
+In hindsight I guess it makes perfect sense to send something first so the dashboard knows about it but I thought I should mention it in case someone else runs into the same issue.

 I will add more devices in the code as long as I still have enough memory and free pins on the Arduino.
 At this time, most of the digital pins are used but I still have the analog ones available.
 Also, the size of the program is about 23k, still have room for a few kb.